HamzaFB/hamzafb.github.io/_posts/2022-09-04-notes-on-bayesian-online-change-point-detection.md

 An easy and natural strategy would be to detect an alert if the run-length posterior distribution
 $$P(r_{t} = l| x_{1}, ..., x_{t}) > \text{threshold}$$.\
 There is two parameters to consider here.
-The parameter $l$ directly encodes the detection delay with which we will flag a change-point.
+The parameter $$l$$ directly encodes the detection delay with which we will flag a change-point.
 The threshold encodes the confidence degree with which we will flag a change-point.\